-Graham played a prominent part nationally and internationally in the Society of Friends, through membership of its Meeting for Sufferings and its Peace, Education and Literature Committees, and as author of a number of studies of Quakerism.
-He was also involved in wider political and social activism, particularly in campaigns against vivisection, smoke nuisance and militarism (he advocated conscientious objection in the First World War, he was a member of the Union for Democratic Control and edited the journal Conscription and Conscience.
+Graham played a prominent role, nationally and internationally, in the Society of Friends, through his membership of its Meeting for Sufferings and its Peace, Education and Literature Committees, and as author of a number of studies of Quakerism.
+He was also involved in wider political and social activism, particularly in campaigns against vivisection, pollution and militarism.
+During the First World War, he was a member of the Union for Democratic Control and edited the journal Conscription and Conscience.

-Graham's papers comprise correspondence (mainly with his family), lecture notes, three volumes of his articles and letters in newspapers, copies of other published papers and pamphlets, reviews of his books, obituaries, a family photograph album, other family papers, and reminiscences by those who knew Graham, collected after his death by his son Michael for an intended biography.
+Graham's papers comprise correspondence (mainly with his family), lecture notes, copies of his articles and letters to newspapers, copies of other published papers and pamphlets, reviews of his books, obituaries, and family papers.
+There are several files relating to his work for Quaker groups and in supporting conscientious objectors.

 - Clive D. Field, 'Sources for the Study of Protestant Nonconformity in the John Rylands University Library of Manchester', Bulletin of the John Rylands University Library of Manchester, vol. 71, no. 2 (1989), pp. 117-20.